sul-dlss/druid-tools/README.md

 ## History

+- <b>0.2.5</b> - Added glob pattern as DruidTools::Druid.glob
+- <b>0.2.4</b> - Allow non-String as .new parameter and added InvalidDruidError
 - <b>0.2.3</b> - Fine tune behavior of find_filelist_parent
 - <b>0.2.2</b> - Added find_filelist_parent method allowing search for a set of files
 - <b>0.2.1</b> - Do not error out during symlink creation if it already exists